 I was prescribed Lanreotide injections every 28 days to help control my symptoms and hopefully keep the cancer stable.
 I will need these injections for life.
 I also need to take pancreatic enzymes with meals to help absorb nutrients from my food, and to help to avoid problems related to malabsorption.
-I was also able to use my medical insurance to have PRRT treatment, as at the time I started it was not in the NICE register; it had been removed 2 months after I was diagnosed and put back on 2 months after my first treatment.
+I was also able to use my medical insurance to have PRRT treatment, as at the time I started it was not in the NICE register; it had been removed two months after I was diagnosed and put back on two months after my first treatment.
 So I felt very lucky to have this option, realistically my only option.
-PRRT (Peptide Receptor Radionuclide Therapy) uses gamma radiation to target neuroendocrine tumours, and I had four rounds of treatment over a 6 month period, which is the standard, it was a bit of a roller coaster ride.
-Each time I had treatment I was radioactive and had to stay in isolation for approximately 2 weeks each time as I waited for the majority of the radiation to leave my body, it can be quite lonely.
-So you can imagine my disappointment to find that I wouldn’t glow in the dark!!
+PRRT (Peptide Receptor Radionuclide Therapy) uses gamma radiation to target neuroendocrine tumours, and I had four rounds of treatment over a six month period, which is the standard, it was a bit of a roller coaster ride.
+Each time I had treatment I was radioactive and had to stay in isolation for approximately two weeks each time as I waited for the majority of the radiation to leave my body, it can be quite lonely.
+So you can imagine my disappointment to find that I wouldn’t glow in the dark!

 After the half day course I decided to attend the Penny Brohn UK two day Living Well course in Stoke on Trent once my PRRT treatment was completed.
 I loved everything about the course.
-I found it really helpful to learn different ways to cope with stress; how to exercise in a manageable way; and how I could help myself and take back control.
+I found it really helpful to learn different ways to cope with stress, how to exercise in a manageable way, and how I could help myself and take back control.
 In just two days I felt that I had opened up more than I had been able to previously to my friends and wider family.
 I hadn’t realised how much I had been bottling up and how much I needed to let out my feelings.
-I find it so helpful knowing that Penny Brohn will always be there if I need additional support.
+I find it so helpful knowing that Penny Brohn UK will always be there if I need additional support.
 I felt so good after attending the two courses, the facilitators were amazing and helped me to open up without any pressure.
 It is surprising what you can talk about when you know you are in a safe environment.

-Being diagnosed with neuroendocrine cancer tipped my life upside down (as will any type of cancer diagnosis) and it took me long time to come to terms with, especially as it is such a confusing and complex cancer.
+Being diagnosed with neuroendocrine cancer tipped my life upside down (as will any type of cancer diagnosis) and it took me a long time to come to terms with it, especially as it is such a confusing and complex cancer.
 Furthermore, having a long term cancer that you know is incurable has a big impact on your mental health, and can leave you feeling very alone even with a strong support network.
-Everyone has needs beyond the medical approach to treating cancer but often people don’t know where turn for either practical or emotional help.
+Everyone has needs beyond the medical approach to treating cancer but often people don’t know where to turn for either practical or emotional help.